 Is there a difference in the leave policy for 9- versus 12-month employees?

 Faculty on 9-month contracts may receive a semester of paid parental leave.
 The 9-month faculty member may choose which semester for their leave (spring or fall).
-Employees on 12-month contracts receive 19.5 contiguous weeks of paid leave and should coordinate the dates with their supervisor.
-Non-instructional faculty employees could receive up to 3 months at full pay and should coordinate dates with their supervisor.
+Employees on 12-month contracts may choose spring, fall or summer.
+Non-instructional faculty employees could receive up to 16 weeks contiguous at full pay and should coordinate dates with their supervisor.

 What if I am employed on a “soft money” contract at UCF?

-If you are in a “soft money” position, such as research faculty, you are only eligible for this benefit to the extent that it is permitted by the terms of your grant or contract, the rules of the funding agency and/or if adequate funds are available.
+If you are in a “soft money” position, such as research faculty, you are only eligible for this benefit to the extent that it is permitted by the terms of your grant or contract, the ability to meet a grantor’s deliverables, the rules of the funding agency and adequate funds are available.

 Are fringe benefits also covered when on paid parental leave?